 While the variegated leaves of snow on the mountain plants may be appealing, they, and the all-green variety are invasive in North America and difficult to control.

-Just like creeping bellflower the plants have a robust root structure spreading through underground rhizomes as well as seed.
+Just like creeping bellflower, the plants have a robust root structure spreading through underground rhizomes as well as seed.
 Left unchecked in the wild they'll crowd out native species.

 Controlling and Removing Ground Elder

-From my experience, ground elder is a very difficult plant to remove.
+Ground elder is a very difficult plant to remove.
 The only consolation is that it doesn't get very tall (like Japanese knotweed).
 If you're like me and don't want to use systemic herbicides like glyphosate, there aren't many easy options.
 Unfortunately hand-pulling isn't one of them.

 People I've spoken to recommend digging up to two feet down to remove all plants and roots, then covering the area with black plastic for six months to a year to "cook it".
 This is a lot of work and most people will find removing the plant very frustrating.
 Mine's spread underneath my deck so I doubt I'll ever be rid of it.
 But hey, at least it's edible.